Topics

 • Effective error handling guides users when they encounter errors or make mistakes, preventing confusion and frustration.

-• Clear and informative error messages help users understand the issue and take appropriate action to resolve it.
+• Make the messages clear as it helps users understand the issue and take appropriate action to resolve it.

 • Proper error handling reduces user abandonment and improves user retention, as users feel supported and empowered to overcome obstacles.